TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_9_Delta_State_and_Token_Lifecycle.md

 Every change risks memory confusion.

+Delta is the most fragile phase because it depends on history, not just logic.

 ---

+## Interactive Pause

+Scenario:

+Last token = 10:00
+Bob changed at 10:30
+Next run shows no Bob change.

+Question:
+What is your first suspicion?

+Pause.
+Think.

+Answer:
+Token probably jumped forward or was saved wrong.

+Not correlation.
+Not identity logic.
+Memory.

+---

-## How to Think When It Breaks
+## How to Think When Delta Breaks

 Do not ask:
 “Why didn’t the change arrive?”

 Ask:
-“Did delta allow the change in?”
+“Did delta even allow it in?”

 Then check:
 - What token was used
 - What query was sent
 - What source returned

-Logs tell the truth.
+Logs are the truth.
+UI is a rumor.

 ---